tiagobalabuch/synapse-link/Labs/Deploy/Readme.md

   - Ingest batch data into CosmosDB containers
   - Fetch data from CosmosDB
   - Join dataset together
-  - Perform Sales Forecasting using Azure Synapse Link and Azure Machine Learning
+  - Perform Sales forecasting using Azure Synapse Link and Azure Machine Learning
 - PySpark Notebook to:
   - Ingest stream and batch data into CosmosDB containers
   - Fetch data from CosmosDB
   - Join dataset together
-  - Perform Anomaly Detection using Azure Synapse Link and Azure Cognitive Services on Synapse Spark Pool (MMLSpark)
+  - Perform Anomaly Detection using Azure Synapse Link and Azure Cognitive Services on SynapseML

 ## Azure services provisioned for the workshop